preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/open-ai/content-analysis/index.rst

 + **Prompt**: Add the text for the prompt here.
 + **Criteria to pass check**: Can be Yes or No.
 + **Default enterprise properties**: Select one or more properties here.
-+ **Prompt fix**: You can add a prompt to ask Open AI to fix something in the content, for example to fix the spelling.
++ **Prompt fix**: You can add a prompt to ask OpenAI to fix something in the content, for example to fix the spelling.
 + **TRY OUT** You van try out the settings by clicking this button.